jamesshore/ai_chronicles/README.md

 ## User Stories

 * ✅Placeholder communication with OpenAI
-* ➡️Placeholder web page
+* ✅Placeholder web page
+* ➡️Send prompt to OpenAI from front-end
-* Conversation with OpenAI via front-end
+* Display OpenAI response in front-end
 * Harden communication with OpenAI (OpenAiClient error handling)
   * What if response doesn't have all the fields?
   * What if OpenAI doesn't like the API key?